tasdikrahman/tasdikrahman.me/_posts/2020-10-08-the-making-of-bhola-your-cert-expiration-overseer-part-1.md

 ### What's next?

-I do plan to extend bhola further, there are quite a few thing which I want to see in it, in future.
+I envision bhola to be a 1 stop service for your needs of tracking your domain expirations for starters and there are quite a few thing which I want to see in it, in future.
 Some of them being

 - Ability for it to associate domains and alerts with users, this will allow bhola to be multi-tenant.
   - The idea is to have a system in place if someone wants to enable this feature, this can be turned on with just enabling a feature flag when they start the